jackdewinter/pymarkdown/newdocs/src/getting-started.md

           - id: pymarkdown
 ```

-This file provides the configuration for the Pre-Commit application to use
+This configuration file will invoke the PyMarkdown linter through Pre-Commit using
-PyMarkdown.
-This configuration tells Pre-Commit where to get the Pre-Commit hook
+PyMarkdown's default configuration.
+Common customizations include:

-to execute from (the GitHub repository for PyMarkdown), the revision of that Git
+- passing `scan --recurse docs` as hook arguments to restrict scanning to documentation
-repository, and the id associated with the hook.
-This configuration file will
+- using a project-specific configuration file via `--config`.

-invoke the PyMarkdown linter through Pre-Commit with its default configuration,
+For more complex scenarios, consult the [Pre-Commit](https://pre-commit.com/) documentation
-described in the next section.
+site.

 #### Advanced Pre-Commit